Polkadot-Blockchain-Academy/pba-content/syllabus/midterm/midterm-instructions.md

 * Blockchain Structure (Consensus Algorithm, State Machine)
 * Blockchain Security (Threat Models)

-You will also evaluate the project and explain what elements particularly work well and which you would like to improve.
+For your assignment, your group is tasked to provide an evaluation as well as an analysis for each topic which you will be presenting to evaluators as part of your assignment.

-[This](./midterm-slide-template.md) is a template that you will use to evaluate the blockchain project.
+Use the template slide deck ([Google Slides](https://docs.google.com/presentation/d/1QvDGEJ3arbvmwuhll8CYtKDHQQG3OvY8oCKxyBkFykM/edit?usp=sharing) or [Reveal.js](./midterm-slide-template.md)) to structure your presentation.
+For each topic, follow the prompts to structure your slides and write your evaluation and analysis.
+The goal for you to demonstrate the concepts you’ve learnt in class and explain what elements particularly work well and which you would like to improve.